Which of the following function definitions shows the correct syntax for writing a recursive function in Python?

 This question checks understanding of the syntax rules for recursion in Python:

-- Option 1: Correct ✅ – Defines a function with
+Option 1: Correct ✅ – Defines a function with def, has a base case, and calls itself properly.

-returnfor the recursive call; without it, results are lost. - Option 3: Incorrect – Invalid syntax because
+Option 2: Incorrect – Missing return for the recursive call; without it, results are lost.

 Key takeaway: A recursive function in Python must be defined with def, include a base case, and call itself with valid syntax using return.